ludovitkapusta/react-easy-notifications/README.md

 > Sets content, or the body of the notification.
 Expects string.
 You can use your own style by using `.notification-content` class.
 ---
 #### `notificationHandler.create({ duration: 3000 });`
-> Sets how long will notification be shown to the use.
+> Sets how long will notification be shown to the user.
 Expects number.
+If duration is not set, notification will live until page is refreshed or `<NotificationsContainer />` is unmounted.
 ---
 #### `notificationHandler.create({ onCreate: () => {}) });`
 > Gives you ability to call your own callback when notification was created.
 Expects function.